|

 different casts and stories every week that would draw upon the works

 of writers such as Edgar Allan Poe and Cornell Woolrich.
+To help bring this

 about, Robinson recruited Fletcher Markle, an alumnus of Studio